 Your Google ads are eligible to be entered into an auction whenever you’re bidding on keywords relevant to the user’s search query.
 Your bids, Quality Score, and relevance will come into play in determining whether your ad qualifies to display on the SERP.

 Once advertisers identity keywords they want to bid on, Google then enters the keyword from your account that it deems most relevant into the auction with the maximum bid you’ve specified as well as the associated ad.

-CPC, or cost per click, is the amount an advertiser pays each time someone clicks on their AdWords ad.
+CPC, or cost per click, is the amount an advertiser pays each time someone clicks on their Google Ads ad.

-The average cost per click on AdWords varies by keyword and industry, but is roughly $2.32 on the search network and $0.58 on the display network.
-Get more average AdWords metrics here.
+The average cost per click on Google Ads varies by keyword and industry, but is roughly $2.32 on the search network and $0.58 on the display network.
+Get more average Google Ads metrics here.

 This is a metric Google uses to determine how relevant and useful your ad is to the user, based primarily on your ad’s CTR, keyword relevance, and the quality of your landing page.
 The higher your Quality Score, the better: high Quality Score keywords will save you money and earn you better ad rankings.

 Costs are determined by your maximum bid, your Quality Score, and the competitiveness of your keyword.